 Skip to main content

-Barekey is a variable platform for teams that want better ergonomics than hand-managed .env files.
-In practice, most teams use it in one of two ways:
+Barekey is a variable platform for teams that want something better than hand-managed .env files.
+Most teams start here:

-This documentation is organized around those two workflows first.
+This docs site is organized around the shipped workflows instead of abstract concepts first.

 Use the SDK in application code